The letters V, F, and N on a seed packet or plant label refer to certain types of disease resistance and pest tolerance.

 V is for verticillium wilt

 The V tells you that a particular plant is resistant to verticillium wilt.
-Verticillium wilt is a soil-borne fungus that attacks tomatoes, peppers, berries, snapdragon, eggplant, potatoes, and over 300 other garden varieties.
+Verticillium wilt is a soil-borne fungus that attacks tomatoes, peppers, berries, snapdragon, eggplant, potatoes, and over 300 other garden edibles.
 Plants infected with verticillium wilt exhibit chlorosis, wilting, and leaf drop as the fungi breed, blocking the flow of water and nutrients through vascular tissue.
 Verticillium wilt fungi can stay in the soil for several years, so infected plants should be thrown in the trash.
 If you have a garden patch affected by verticillium wilt, use crop rotation and plant non-host species, such as beans and other legumes, broccoli, corn, and cereal grains.
 Non-host species are not affected by this disease.

 F is for fusarium wilt